AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-overview.md

 ## AVEVA™ Data Hub portal

 The AVEVA™ Data Hub portal is a web-based application through which you can perform many tasks.
 Alternatively, you can accomplish the same tasks through the AVEVA™ Data Hub REST-based API.
 This introduction to AVEVA™ Data Hub uses the portal functionality.
-Before you start the exercises, see [Introduction to the AVEVA™ Data Hub portal](xref:introPortalInterface) to get an overview of the user interface.
+Before you start the exercises, see [Take a tour of the AVEVA™ Data Hub portal](xref:introPortalInterface) to get an overview of the user interface.

 ## Get started goals